Quebec Government Offices

-The Quebec Government Offices (French: Délégations générales du Québec) are the Government of Quebec's official representations around the world.
+The Quebec Government Offices (French: Délégations générales du Québec) are the Government of Quebec's official representations outside of Canada.
 They are overseen by Quebec's Ministry of International Relations.

-The network of 33 offices in 18 countries consists of eight general delegations, five delegations, thirteen government bureaux, five trade branches, and two areas of representation in multilateral affairs.
+The network of 35 offices in 20 countries consists of 9 general delegations, 5 delegations, 15 government bureaux and 6 trade offices.
+There are also 2 representatives at the Organisation internationale de la Francophonie and UNESCO.

 History

 Quebec had agents-general in London, Paris, and Brussels prior to 1936, when legislation was passed by the government of Maurice Duplessis closing all Quebec government offices abroad.
 The government of Adélard Godbout repealed the legislation and opened an office in New York City in 1940.
 When Duplessis returned to power in 1944, his government retained the New York City office and its agent-general but opened no others.

 In the early 1960s, the government of Jean Lesage began to open additional offices abroad in Paris (1961), London (1962), Rome and Milan (1965).
 Subsequent governments opened offices in Chicago (1969), Boston, Lafayette, Dallas and Los Angeles (1970), Munich and Berlin (1971), Brussels (1972), Atlanta (1977), Washington, DC (1978), Mexico City and Tokyo (1980), Beijing and Santiago (1998), Shanghai and Barcelona (1999), Mumbai (2007), São Paulo (2008) and Moscow (2012).
-A UQAM scholar in 1984 called the offices "mini-embassies" for Quebec, and part of the Quiet Revolution.
+A UQAM scholar in 1984 described the offices as "mini-embassies" for Quebec and part of the Quiet Revolution.

 In 1971, the title of agent-general was officially changed to delegate-general, although the previous title is still often used, particularly for the government's representative to London.